NOOBDY/GetQuestions/README.md

 ### Unix-like systems

-Basically the same but change `python` to `python3` and run `source env/bin/activate` instead
+Linux system are recommended to create virtual environments (either through venv or virtualenv) to avoid dependency conflicts (idk about mac tho)

-> If your system has pyenv installed, you can run `python` directly
+After creating a virtual environment, you can run `python` as normal

 ---